vincentjiang10/choice-game/README.md

 ### Current Bugs:
 - update apt-get instructions
 - "back" is clunky with merged addresses
+    - spamming it may result in an infinite loop
 - loading save file disrupts help function features (save, etc)

 ### Project Responsibilities: